Fisher's Tale

-Fisher's Tale were a Christian (Christadelphian) folk rock band, based in the West Midlands, United Kingdom.
-They released five studio albums.
+Fisher's Tale were a Christian (Christadelphian) folk rock band, based in the United Kingdom.
+They released five studio albums over a fourteen-year period.

 Name

 The band's name is captured in the title of the debut album: "Why didn't you tell me... the fisher's tale?".
 The "fisher" referred to the fisherman Peter, telling a tale of what happened in the early first century CE.
 The original band had an a cappella song called "The fisher's tale" which only existed as a demo version.

 History

 The group started in the early 1990s when a Music and Drama workshop was started in Ware (Hertfordshire UK), under the direction of Mark Gates.
 The workshop was intended to bring together young people's talents with the aim of expressing aspects of the Christian message in different art forms.
 After some time the workshop organisers decided that a fixed membership music group would have a greater opportunity to write and present music than a variable workshop attendance, some attendees having other commitments (Richard Gates, Becky Chambers, Adrian Burr).

 From 1993 the group performed as 'Not yet band' until the name Fisher's Tale was chosen during a tea break at rehearsals in Barnet.
 Andrew De Witt and Tim Stephens, from the earlier band Six of One, were involved from the outset, contributing to the folk-rock influence of the music.
 De Witt played in the early live performances and was a significant source of songwriting talent, with his contributions appearing on several albums.